Torcello, Italy Travel Guide

 Located in Burano, Italy

 Torcello is conveniently accessible by various transportation options in Burano, Italy.
-If you're flying in, Venice Marco Polo Airport is approximately 3.1 miles (5 km) away from Burano.
+If you're flying in, Venice Marco Polo Airport is approximately 3.1 miles (5 km) away from the village center.
 From there, you can easily reach Torcello by taxi or shuttle.

 For those already in Burano, buses, taxis, and walking are viable options to reach Torcello, which is located 0.7 miles (1.1 km) from the city center.
-You can also rent a car and drive to Torcello, providing flexibility to explore at your leisure.
 Its exact address is Torcello, 30142 Venice, Metropolitan City of Venice, Italy.

 With your transportation plans sorted, get ready for an unforgettable experience at Torcello!